Xentuzumab: A humanised monoclonal antibody targeting IGF-1 and IGF-2

 Xentuzumab binds to IGF-1 and IGF-2 with high affinity, preventing the activation of IGF-1R and IR-A, respectively.1 This inhibits downstream signalling that otherwise would result in cell growth, proliferation and survival.2,3,7 Xentuzumab has shown potent anti-proliferative effects (at low nmol/L effective concentration [EC50]) against a range of cancer cell lines, including NSCLC, squamous cell lung carcinoma (SCLC) and multiple myeloma.1

-Xentuzumab’s mode of action offers an advantage over other therapies targeting IGF pathway inhibition.
-Small-molecule TKIs, for example, offer non-selective inhibition of all receptors in the IGF axis, while IGF-1R mAbs do not inhibit the IR-A-mediated signalling pathway.16,17 Similarly, small molecule tyrosine kinase inhibitors (TKIs) inhibit all receptors in the IGF axis non-selectively, including IR-B, which xentuzumab spares.
-IR-B regulates glucose metabolism and its inhibition could therefore cause metabolic toxicity.
+Xentuzumab’s mechanism of action offers an advantage over other therapies targeting IGF pathway inhibition.
+Small-molecule TKIs, for example, offer non-selective inhibition of all receptors in the IGF axis, while IGF-1R mAbs do not inhibit the IR-A-mediated signalling pathway.14 Similarly, small-molecule TKIs inhibit all receptors in the IGF axis non-selectively, including insulin receptor B (IR-B),7 which xentuzumab spares.
+IR-B regulates glucose metabolism and its inhibition can therefore cause metabolic toxicity.

 Watch xentuzumab’s mechanism of action